nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 Solution Location: Nop.Data.Mapping.Builders.Catalog.CategoryBuilder.cs
 ```

-But I recommend you to use it only for your entity classes.
+But we recommend you to use it only for your entity classes.
 In our case, we'll use the migration mechanism instead of the mapping class.

 Add the following property to the `Category` class.